DIVYANSH856/cicd-kube-docker/README.md

 ```
 ## Jenkinsfile Configuration

-The Jenkinsfile provided in this repository is the heart of our CI/CD pipeline.
-It orchestrates the entire process, ensuring code quality and scalability throughout the development journey.
+this is our Jenkinsfile which will be placed in our project repository .This comprehensive setup ensures a seamless, automated CI/CD pipeline that maintains code quality and scalability throughout the development process.

 ### Pipeline Stages